Learning though travelling

 A unique landscape of huge dark rocks on the tops of which are built monasteries from the 14th century.
 The name Meteora means literally "middle of the sky" or "in the heavens above".

 From 1988, Meteora are listed in UNESCO World Heritage Monuments.

-From the thirty monasteries existed historically, today there are six visiting monasteries.
+From the twenty four monasteries existed historically, today there are six visiting monasteries.
 The monks climbed to the monasteries with ropes, nets or with bare hands introducing a centuries-old tradition (medium rocks altitude 313 meters).

 These huge rock hills were formed about 60 million years ago during the Paleogene Period.
 The creation of this unique geological landscape has not been yet clearly explained.